wp-plugins/rating-widget/readme.txt

 ---

 > #### Rating-Widget Support Forum
-> Please visit the [Rating-Widget's Support Forum](http://wordpress.org/support/plugin/rating-widget) for additional help with using this plugin.
+> Please visit [RatingWidget WordPress FAQ](http://rating-widget.com/support/wordpress/faq/) and [RatingWidget WordPress Support Forum](http://wordpress.org/support/plugin/rating-widget) for additional help with using this plugin.
 You may also post feature requests, ideas and bug reports there.

 == Installation ==